City-OL/orienteering-icons/README.md

 # Orienteering Icons

 Web component to create icons relevant for orienteering in an SVG format.
+Check out [this demo](https://city-ol.github.io/orienteering-icons/demo.html) and its [source code](demo.html) for the supported icon names.

 ## Usage